 The Sanctuary of Bom Jesus is only 50min drive from Porto and 10 min drive from Braga.
 It is located on the outskirt of Braga.

-If you are spending a few days in Porto and do not want to rent a car, you can book an excursions from Porto.
+If you are spending a few days in Porto and do not want to rent a car, you can book an excursion from Porto.
 It takes you to Braga, Bom Jesus and the Unesco site of Guimaraes - a fantastic day!
 Check out Program and Book

 How to get up to Bom Jesus Church